OSEB49/PingPong/README.md

-# First game based on SFML engine
+#  The first game based on SFML engine